AdobeDocs/commerce-marketplace/src/pages/guides/sellers/copy-paste-detector.md

 Copy paste detector performs a static analysis of the source code and tries to detect similar code snippets.

-If the Detector identifies many similarities between the submitted app or extension and a previously known listing, we may mark the check as failed if there is strong evidence of plagiarism.
+If the Detector identifies many similarities between the submitted extension and a previously known listing, we may mark the check as failed if there is strong evidence of plagiarism.
 We can also schedule problematic submissions for human code review if there are concerns regarding code fragments.
 Expert judgment is required to make final decisions about plagiarism.

 ## Tools and environments used